ucdavisdatalab/workshop_data-science-software-management/06_dev-workflow-tools.Rmd

 ## Version Control

-### Version control preserves a record of your changes over time
+Version control preserves a record of your changes over time.

 ![](./img/snapshots.png)

-### Version control allows you to fearlessly collaborate
+Version control allows you to fearlessly collaborate.

 ![](./img/branch-merge.png)